Training on Working with Research Animals

 Everyone at the Center for Limnology who will be handling, sampling or studying live fish or other vertebrates as part of their work must complete training on working with research animals.* This includes all staff, students, TEs, student hourlies, and volunteers.
 It also includes individuals from other institutions working with live vertebrates at the Center for Limnology.
 The steps to complete the training process are outlined below.
 Reauthorization occurs every five years.

 *If you will not be handling, sampling or studying live fish or other vertebrates as part of your work, you do not need to complete training.

 EXCEPTIONS: If any of these apply, you do not need to take the training: 1) if you are a student who will have animal contact as part of an instructional activity AND will be working under the direct supervision of an individual who has completed training, or 2) if you are not affiliated with UW-Madison, such as a visiting scientist, AND will work under the direct supervision of an individual who has completed the training requirement AND intend to spend less than 30 days working with vertebrates, or 3) you are a student, visiting scientist or volunteer who will be under constant supervision of someone who is certified AND it will be less than 30 days.

-Please contact Marilyn Larsen if you have any questions about whether or not you need to be certified.
+Please contact Monet Hutchins if you have any questions about whether or not you need to be certified.
 You can look up what training you’ve completed on RARC’s web site.
 Click on My Profile to log in with your Net ID.

 You must complete these steps before working with research animals: